Cannabidiol is a compound derived from cannabis plants. It may help people with anxiety reduce their symptoms with few or no side effects.

 Research on cannabidiol oil (CBD oil) is still in its infancy, but there is mounting evidence to suggest that some people can get relief from anxiety.
 In this article, we examine what CBD oil is and how it may help reduce anxiety symptoms.

 Cannabidiol is extracted from cannabis plants and can be used as an oil.
-CBD oil is rich in chemicals called cannabinoids that bind to specialized receptors in the brain.
+CBD oil is rich in chemicals called cannabinoids that bind to

 The best-known cannabinoid is tetrahydrocannabinol (THC), which causes the “high” people feel after using marijuana.